Dai Xiangyu: Personal life

 In 2009, Dai applied for Singapore Permanent Resident (PR) status but failed as his academic certificates and birth certificate were not translated to English.
 He successfully became a Singapore PR in 2014 but lost the status in 2021 after he failed to renew his Re-Entry Permit in time.

+On 29 July 2013, Dai's manager revealed that Dai was officially changing his name to Dai Xiangyu.

 Dai married actress Chen Zihan in Beijing on 19 May 2016.